 Developed by computer scientists and Google alumni, our program helps bright minds develop their interest and passion for technical subjects outside of school.
-Juni students meet with their instructor once or twice a week, privately or semi-privately (two students).
+Juni students meet with their instructor once or twice a week, privately or in small groups (four students).

 Our team of over 200 instructors are all vetted for their teaching experience and computer programming or mathematics expertise.
 Our instructors are selected from top-tier American universities like Harvard, MIT, and UC Berkeley.
 We match students with instructors based on their previous learning experience, personality fit, interests, and availability.
 Our instructors help Juni students build resilience and grit alongside their technical skills.

 Our online program provides students with a platform to learn, practice, and maintain a portfolio of their work.